 Galleria Vittorio Emanuele II

-The Galleria Vittorio Emanuele II, which is sometimes nicknamed “il salotto di Milano” (Milan’s drawing room), is an elegant nineteenth-century shopping arcade.
-It houses some of the most luxurious boutiques in Milan.
+Galleria Vittorio Emanuele II, affectionately nicknamed “il salotto di Milano” (Milan’s drawing room), is an elegant 19th-century shopping arcade, that's home to some of the most luxurious boutiques in Milan.

-If you walk around the galleries, the central dome has a stunning mosaic that represents the continents of Asia, Africa, Europe and America.
+Strolling down the grand passageway, don't forget to look up.
+The central dome features a stunning mosaic representing the continents of Asia, Africa, Europe, and America.

-Under the central dome is a mosaic with the Savoy coat of arms and various animals that represent some of Italy’s most important cities.
-According to a legend, visitors and locals will have good luck if they step with their right foot on the bull and turn 360° with their eyes closed.
-If you step on the bull on the 31 December at midnight, you will be lucky for a whole year.
+Under the central dome, you'll spot a mosaic featuring the Savoy coat of arms and various animals that represent Italy’s major cities.
+The most famous one?
+A bull!
+Legend has it, if you place your right foot on the bull and spin around with your eyes closed, you'll get a dose of good luck.
+If you do this on December 31 at midnight, you'll be lucky for a whole year!

 Nearby places